open-mmlab/mmengine/docs/en/migration/transform.md

-In OpenMMLab 2.0, to make the data transform classes more extensible, we use `transform` method instead of `__call__` method to implement data transformation, and all data transform classes should inherit the [`mmcv.transforms.BaseTransfrom`](mmcv.transforms.BaseTransfrom) class.
+In OpenMMLab 2.0, to make the data transform classes more extensible, we use `transform` method instead of `__call__` method to implement data transformation, and all data transform classes should inherit the [mmcv.transforms.BaseTransform](mmcv.transforms.BaseTransform) class.
 And you can still use these data transform classes by calling.

 A tutorial to implement a data transform class can be found in the [Data Transform](../advanced_tutorials/data_element.md).